akshaydinesh26/Omics_automation/README.md

        ```````
        inlist - a csv file of the input samples and readname in the following format.\
                 samplename,readname like hum1,ERR123.\
                 readname should be common for both the read files.
-READS SHOULD BE NAMED AS "readname_[1/2].fq.gz".\
+READS SHOULD BE NAMED AS "readname_[1/2].fq.gz".<br>
-       output_folder - full path of the folder to save bam files.\
+       output_folder - full path of the folder to save bam files.<br>
-       aligner_name - name of the short read aligner to use. it should be,\
+       aligner_name - name of the short read aligner to use. it should be,<br>
-                bowtie/bowtie2/bwa\
+                bowtie/bowtie2/bwa\<br>

      make sure that aligner you choose and samtools are available in the path.